The Battle of Fairy Meadow 1830

 ----------------------------

-The Aboriginal Doctor Ellis is listed in the Blanket Returns of 1836 and 1840 as a member of the Bong Bong & Berrima tribes, though he was in Illawarra in 1858 to receive a blanket.
+Local history research also adds to the story.
+For example, instigator of the conflict - the Aboriginal man referred to as Doctor Ellis (born 1810) - is listed in official New South Wales Blanket Returns of 1836 and 1840 as a member of the Bong Bong & Berrima tribes.
 In the 1836 return taken at Bong Bong he his listed as 26 years old, with 2 wives and 2 children.
+He was later present in Illawarra during 1858 to receive a blanket.

 ReplyDelete